 MAINTAIN CURRENT WEIGHT:

 A calorie is a unit of energy.
-Generally, a calorie refers to energy consumption through food and beverage consumption, and energy usage through physical activity.
-Everyone requires different amounts of energy per day depending on age, size and activity levels.
-Using the calculator above will help you determine your bodies daily caloric needs.
+Generally, a calorie refers to energy consumption through food and beverage consumption and the amount of energy usage spent through physical activity.
+Everyone requires different amounts of energy per day depending on their age, size, and activity levels.
+Using the calculator above will help you determine your specific daily caloric needs.

 Your BMR accounts for roughly 60 to 75% of your daily calorie expenditure.

-BMR will vary from person-to-person.
-Some intrinsic factors affecting basal metabolic rate include: weight, height, surface area, gender, body composition, body temperature, age, hormone levels, and overall health.
+BMR will always vary from person-to-person.
+Some intrinsic factors affecting your Basal Metabolic Rate include weight, height, gender, body composition and temperature, age, hormone levels, and your overall health.

-- Metabolic rates increase with an increase in body weight, height, and surface area.
+increase with an increase in body weight and height.

 be lower in fat tissues that muscle tissue.

 vary in response to T4 hormone levels.